darrens2k/full-developer-ai-solutions-homework/README.md

 * Please ensure that directory structure of this repository is maintained on your local machine after downloading.

-* Once within your local python environment, run the following command to install necessary libraries: `pip install -r requirements.txt`
+* Once within your local python environment, run the following command to install the necessary libraries: `pip install -r requirements.txt`

-* This application requires that you have Azure Text Analytics API key and endpoint, along with an OpenAI API key.
+* This application requires that you have an Azure Text Analytics API key and endpoint, along with an OpenAI API key.
 These values must be passed through a .env file that must have the following format:

       TEXT_ANALYTICS_API_KEY="your azure analytics api key"
       TEXT_ANALYTICS_ENDPOINT="your azure text analytics endpoint"
       OPENAI_API_KEY="your openai api key"

-* After configuration and running, the application should be found at: `http://127.0.0.1:5000` or the URL of your local host.
+* After the above configuration has been completed, run the app.py file locally, the application should be found at: `http://127.0.0.1:5000` or the URL of your local host.

 ### To Deploy on a Cloud Service